-I was a party in either 2 or 3 cases in the 1980's, but they are so old that I do not have exact information:
+I was a party in either 2 or 3 cases in the 1980's, but they are so old that I have not been able to obtain exact information:

-- 1) I filed suit for a fee once and agreed to submit it to the Memphis Bar Association Fee Dispute Committee. - 2) I filed suit over a car accident when the other driver ran a stop sign and broadsided my car on the driver's side.
-I settled that case. - 3) I was once contacted by a collection attorney over a credit card that my co-maker had agreed to pay.
-I paid the balance and am not even sure whether or not a suit was filed.
+1) I filed suit for a fee once and agreed to submit it to the Memphis Bar Association Fee Dispute Committee.

+2) I filed suit over a car accident when the other driver ran a stop sign and broadsided my car on the driver's side.
+I settled that case.

+3) I was once contacted by a collection attorney over a credit card that my co-maker had agreed to pay.
+I believe that a suit was filed (but am not sure).
+I paid the balance when I learned that the co-maker had not paid.